Healthcare in Serbia: 2000–present

 A Register of Health Institutions is to be established by the Agency for Business Registers of Serbia by 11 October 2020.
 A common waiting list system is to be established.

 Patients are obliged to submit to targeted preventive examinations.
-If they fail to undergo a mandatory screening without justification they have to contribute a maximum 35% of the total cost of health services if they are diagnosed before the next screening cycle begins.
+If they fail to undergo a mandatory screening without justification, they have to contribute a maximum of 35% of the total cost of health services if they are diagnosed before the next screening cycle begins.

 Gifts worth more than 5% of the average monthly net salary in Serbia to health professionals are outlawed.